-Bringing a 'Roller Disco' to Leeds is one of the winning ideas in the 'Making Leeds city centre more child friendly' competition, which was entered by more than 350 children and young people in 2017.
+Bringing a 'Roller Disco' to Leeds was one of the winning ideas in the 'Making Leeds city centre more child friendly' competition, which was entered by more than 350 children and young people in 2017.

 Chelsey, who was 17 years old when she entered the competition, wanted a low cost, annual roller disco for children and young people in the city centre.
 Her idea was that it would enable young people to get together, meet new people and make new friends as well as help them to learn how to skate or teach others to skate.